Andy00L/Andy00L/README.md

 ### Hi there 👋

-Sup humans!🖖 My name is **ANDY NGUEMA LUEMBA**.
+Sup humans!🖖 My name is **ANDY **.
 I'm from the University Of Montréal taking Computer science.🧠

 I have a huge interest into coding💻 as well as programming⌨️ espeacely Software engineering🥇.
 Currently studying ...loading...!